ildar-shaimordanov/my-scripts/cmd/cmdize/README.md

 ## .php

 PHP is supposed to be used as a scripting language in Web.
 So to avoid possible conflicts with paths to dynamic libraries and to suppress HTTP headers, we use two options `-n` and `-q`, respectively.

 ## .pl

 The document below gives more details about `pl2bat.bat` and `runperl.bat`.
 In fact, those scripts are full-featured prototypes for this script.
 By default it acts as the first one but without supporting old DOSs.
 With the `/E CMDONLY` option it creates the tiny batch acting similar to `runperl.bat`.

 * https://perldoc.perl.org/perlwin32

 ## .ps1

 Very-very-very complicated case.
-It's impossible to implement a pure hybrid.
+It's too hard to implement a pure hybrid.
 And too hard to implement a chimera.
 The resulting batch stores its filename and passed arguments in two environment variables `PS1_FILE` and `PS1_ARGS`, respectively.
 Then it invokes powershell which tries to restore arguments, reads the file and invokes it.
 Also it is powered to continue working with STDIN properly.
 Powershell has two (at least known for me) ways to invoke another code: Invoke-Expression and invoke ScriptBlock.
 Both have their advandages and disadvantages.
 By default, Invoke-Expression is used.
 To give the users a choice between both, non-empty value in `PS1_ISB` enables ScriptBlock invocation.

 * http://blogs.msdn.com/b/jaybaz_ms/archive/2007/04/26/powershell-polyglot.aspx
 * http://stackoverflow.com/a/2611487/3627676